File Operations#

 The Active System#

-Within an XCOMPUTE-CLIENT session, file operations are performed within the active system.
+Within an XCOMPUTE-CLIENT session, file operations are performed within the active system (unless something is selected).

 • The interface’s active system can be changed by clicking its name in the Navigation Tree (top left in-scene), or by double-clicking on its spatial representation in-scene.